o-jasper/o-jasper.github.io/eth-entity/assurance_entity/readme.md

 Otherwise for security, need to try think of ways to break it, analyse the code, and throw more random stuff at it in tests.

-# TODO
+# TODO (might take a while till i take it up)

-* HTML interface.
+* Go PoC7..
+  + Get rid of that awful `refund` variable doing control flow.

+* Ensure cant attack by making many tiny contributions, *later* costing too much gas.
+  (contribution minimum)

 * More thurrough case test.

-* Get rid of that awful `refund` variable doing control flow.

-* Ensure cant attack by making tiny contributions, *later* costing too much gas.
+  + All logical paths.
+  + Fuzz-test?